 So, if you have that “it just happens” feeling, well, now you know what it really means, and what to do about it.

 Once you have begun to get this deep understanding, you will be able to take certain aspects of playing the guitar in their proper order.
 You are not going to address the issue of how your hands and fingers function until you have addressed the issue of something more fundamental, like how you sit with the instrument, and how aware you are of your body in general while playing.
 If you don’t know that the way you are sitting and positioning your arms is forcing you to tense muscles needed to play, you will always be working with a handicap that limits your progress.
-Unfortunately, I have found this to be the case MOST of the time with players.

 When you work on a fundamental, such as the one described above, you make it a project that may last anywhere from a month, to several months, or even a year.
 You hammer at that aspect of your technique relentlessly.
 You do whatever exercises you know that will help, if properly practiced.
 You make up exercises that will help, if properly practiced.
 You use the actual passage that gave rise to the whole “investigation”.
 You take note of and measure your progress and results.

-Once you see that bad habit begin to weaken, and new habits come through in your playing, you ask yourself, “Ok, what is the next worst thing about my playing, what is the next fundamental aspect of playing that is underlying various trouble spots in my repertoire?”
+Once you see that bad habit begin to weaken, and new habits come through in your playing, you ask yourself, “Ok, what is the next worst thing about my playing, what is the next fundamental aspect of playing that is underlying various trouble spots in my repertoire”.
 Find it, and go after it.

-The final point I want to make in considering the subject of changing bad habits, which is another way of saying creating Vertical Growth as players, is the adoption and full acceptance of the CORRECT ATTITUDE of someone desiring to achieve their full potential.
-And that is the attitude of ABSOLUTE OPENNESS about yourself, about you as a guitar player, and about the endless possibilities of things you have yet to learn.
+The final point I want to make in considering the subject of changing bad habits, which is another way of saying creating Vertical Growth as players, is the adoption and full acceptance of the correct attitude of someone desiring to achieve their full potential.
+And that is the attitude of absolute openness about yourself, about you as a guitar player, and about the endless possibilities of things you have yet to learn.
 Here are the attributes of someone who has this correct attitude:

-Whenever I have one of my “Wow, what an idiot I’ve been” moments, I am always very happy.
+Whenever I have one of my “wow, what an idiot I’ve been” moments, I am always very happy.
 Now I know I am on the verge of becoming an even better player than I am now.
-How could that upset me!?
+How could that upset me!??